unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 You have been trained to fly any kind of spacecraft.
 Your expertise makes you a valuable asset to any spacefaring venture.

 Skill Proficiencies: Pilot.
-Choose 1 from [Tinker, Perception, Computers] Tool Proficiencies: Navigator's Tools
+Choose 1 from [Engineering, Perception, Computers] Tool Proficiencies: Navigator's Tools

 **Frame Jack**: You have been surgically modified with hardware that allows you to jack into a ship's navigation systems.
 When frame jacked in you always know the status of ship systems and can simultaneously control navigation and weapon systems on smaller ships.